 As part of a cooperative agreement with the National Institute of Standards and Technology (NIST), the American Academy of Forensic Sciences (AAFS) has created a new video to help address the need for training related to forensic science standards.

-Titled "Standards: The Not-So-Missing Link", this video is the basis for a webinar that will be held on May 20, June 16, and July 21, 2022 at 3:00 PM ET.
+Titled "Standards: The Not-So-Missing Link", this video is the basis for a webinar that will be held on July 21, 2022 at 3:00 PM ET.
 In addition to the video, each webinar will include a 'live' Q & A session after the training video.
 Participants will have the opportunity to expand their learning by sharing ideas and comments.
-After June, the video will be available online through the AAFS website.
+After July, the video will be available online through the AAFS website.
 Both the webinars and the online video are free of charge.

 Attend the webinar and watch the video to discover:

 - The world of national and international standards

 - The importance of the American National Standards Institute (ANSI)

 - The link between consensus-based forensic science standards and the Registry of forensic standards created by the Organization of Scientific Area Committees (OSAC) for Forensic Science

 - Examples of published forensic standards appearing on the OSAC Registry resources, and contacts available to you